 You should never overload an article with images.
 A few well-placed ones will be enough.

-Once you have written and edited your article, it's a good idea to promote it.
+Once you have written, edited and published your article, it's a good idea to promote it.

 This can be done in a number of ways, but the easiest is to make one image for use on Pinterest after you have opened an account on that site.